First time buyer guide

 What Is a LISA?

-The government created the LISA to help people save for their first home or for retirement.
-This individual savings account is tax-free and it allows you to save up to £4,000 each tax year towards buying a home (or for later life).
+The government the LISA to help people save for their first home or for retirement.
+This individual savings account is tax-free and it allows you to save up to £4,000 each tax year towards either buying a home or retirement (you can access the savings after the age of 60).
 The government then ads a monthly bonus of 25% to the amount you’ve saved.

 To put it simply: for every £100 you save, you get £25 for free from the government.
 The maximum bonus you can get per tax year is £1,000 provided you’ve saved up £4,000.